abhayrana-renex/Binance-Futures-Testnet/README.md

 - At startup, a health check runs.
 If something’s wrong, the bot prints a clear diagnostic and exits.

 ## Usage
-- Choose an order type from the menu.
+- Choose an action from the menu:
+  - 1 Market Order
+  - 2 Limit Order
+  - 3 Stop-Limit Order
+  - 4 Take-Profit Limit Order
+  - 5 Account Summary
+  - 6 Exit
 - Provide a valid USDT-M symbol (e.g., `BTCUSDT`).
 - Enter quantity and (if applicable) price values.
 The bot auto-adjusts to step/tick sizes but will reject values below `minQty`.

+If `rich` is installed, you’ll see colored panels and tables for menus, orders, and account summaries.
+Without `rich`, it falls back to a plain text interface.

 Example flow:
 ```